The Manager Usage Dashboard

 |---|---|

-| Auto-reload credits — Enabled | Whether credit balances auto-top-up when they drop below the threshold |
+| Auto-reload documents — Enabled | Whether the documents balance auto-tops-up when it drops below the threshold |

-| Top up when credits below | Trigger threshold.
+| Top up when documents below | Trigger threshold.
 The next event below this fires a top-up |

-| Top up amount (credits) | How many credits to add per top-up |
+| Top up amount (documents) | How many documents to add per top-up |

 | Auto-reload tokens — Enabled | Same toggle for tokens |